savaslabs/savaslabs.github.io/README.md

 2. Clone the repo (default branch is `source`; do not use master.)
 3. Run `bundle install`
 4. Make sure [node.js and npm](https://docs.npmjs.com/getting-started/installing-node) are installed.
 5. Run `npm install` to install node modules.
-This takes a few minutess.
+This takes a few minutes.

 ### Local development

 To serve the site, run `gulp serve`.
 This uses the test and dev config files for local development.

 Thanks to `gulp.watch` and Browsersync, any changes you make will trigger Gulp to either regenerate the Jekyll site and automatically refresh your browser or,